2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 Greg Monroe can play; there's no question about that.

-The question is whether the Moose can play in today's Association since he's neither a shooter, perimeter-switcher nor shot-blocker.
+The question is whether the Moose can play in today's Association since he's neither a shooter, nor a perimeter-switcher, nor a shot-blocker.

 But the league's move to a smaller and faster game has decimated his playing time.